 - assets given away (for example gifts and samples).

 The permanent application of business assets to non-business use is a supply of goods (VAT Act 1994, Schedule 4 paragraph 5(1)).

 Business gifts and samples are excluded from the provisions of Schedule 4, paragraph 5(1), when they fulfil certain conditions (see VATSC20000).
-The transfer of business assets to another member state of the EC under the VAT Act 1994 Schedule 4, paragraph 6, is dealt with in VATSM.
+The transfer of business assets to another member state of the EU under the VAT Act 1994 Schedule 4, paragraph 6, is dealt with in VATSM - The Single Market.